 Welcome to Robin Class

-Our Class Library Day: Wednesday
+Our Class Library Day: Friday

 Our Class Spelling Day: Wednesday

-This half-term our PE day is: Friday
+This half-term our PE day is: Thursday and Friday

 We started this half term by listening to lots of different twisted tales.
 We talked about how these stories are similar and different to the traditional tale.
 The children then planned and wrote their own Twisted Tale based on 'The Three Billy Goats Gruff.'
 There were lots of very interesting characters including three unicorns, three monkeys and a scary, slithery anaconda!
 In D.T. the children then created their own moving picture using leavers and sliders to help them retell their story which they then shared with their reading buddies.

 A Special Royal Visit!

 We all had an amazing time on our class trip to the SeaCity museum in Southampton.
 We learnt lots of interesting facts on a tour around the museum and enjoyed dressing up in different costumes of passengers and crew on board the Titanic.
 During a workshop we identified different objects and worked out what they might be used for.
 We also tried to find out how many compartments of the Titanic would need to be full of water in order to sink it and decided who would be able to board the lifeboats.
 It was interesting finding out that only women and children were allowed on the lifeboats although some men boarded them too.
 Our favourite activity was smelling different scents and matching them to the rooms on board the Titanic.
 The children all said the boiler room smelt disgusting and the gym smelt like smelly feet!